duniter/duniter/doc/Protocol.md

 `Currency` | contains the name of the currency.
 This is used to identify the target of the transaction, as several moneys may be UCP-based.
-`Issuers` | a list of public key, followed by a sequential integer `Inputs` | a list linking `Issuers` (via INDEX) to coin sources `Outpus` | a list of public keys and amounts allowed to them
+`Issuers` | a list of public key, followed by a sequential integer `Inputs` | a list linking `Issuers` (via INDEX) to coin sources `Outputs` | a list of public keys and amounts allowed to them

 #### Validity